Markovate-logo

 MongoDB is also an open-source database management system that has NoSQL databases.
 This means that instead of storing records in relational tables, it supports other non-relational methods of storing different types of data.

 The NoSQL system is among the most powerful available.
-MongoDB is written in C++, Javascript, and Python, and its development started in 2007 as a PaaS (Platform As A Service) product.
+The development of MongoDB started in 2007 as a PaaS (Platform As A Service) product, written in C++, JavaScript, and Python.

 It comprises documents and data, which store the data entries in the form of field-value pairs in the BSON (Binary Javascript Object Notation) format.
 A collection is accountable for holding one or more BSON documents.